swashata/wp-webpack-script/packages/babel-preset-base/README.md

 > `@babel/preset-env`.

-You should add `browserslist` to your `package.json` to target your environment.
+You should add `.browserslistrc` to your project to target your environment.
 More information can be found [here](https://babeljs.io/docs/en/next/babel-preset-env#browserslist-integration).

 If you have incorporated using `@wpw/cli`, it is already taken care for you.